salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 - **No round-trip.** draw.io stays the *output*; hand-edits to a generated `.drawio.svg` are lost on regeneration.
 Edit `structure.dsl` / `<lang>.tsv`, never the output.
-- **Copy-to-live is manual.** After editing, run `build.py` and copy the three `.drawio.svg` over the live `<Lang>/Graph/roadmap.drawio.svg` by hand.
-CI can't build (no draw.io there), but `mapcheck`'s map-vs-DSL check fails if the committed maps don't match the DSL/tsv — so a forgotten rebuild is caught.
+- **The rebuild is local, not CI.** CI can't build (no draw.io there), so run `build.py --deploy` yourself and commit the regenerated maps. `mapcheck`'s map-vs-DSL check fails if the committed maps don't match the DSL/tsv — so a forgotten rebuild is caught in review rather than shipping silently.
 - **Per-language hint tuning.** One `angle`/`dist` per hint must clear all three languages (see the Hints section).
 - **Metrics font.** Text is measured with Pillow using `Microsoft YaHei` (Latin+Cyrillic+CJK;